cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-batchsink.md

 **keyField:** Field that will determine the unique key for the document to be indexed.
 It must match a field name in the structured record of the input.

-**batchSize** Number of documents to create a batch and send it to Solr for indexing.
+**batchSize:** Number of documents to create a batch and send it to Solr for indexing.
 After each batch, commit will be triggered.
-Default batch size is 1000.
+Default batch size is 10000.

 **outputFieldMappings:** List of the input fields to map to the output Solr fields.
 The key specifies the name of the field to rename, with its corresponding value specifying the new name for that field.